Radioactivity (song): Live performances

 "Radioactivity" has remained a regular part of Kraftwerk's live sets over the years.
 On its original performances in 1976, the band tried out an experimental light-beam operated "percussion cage", during which Wolfgang Flür attempted to trigger electronic drum sounds by interrupting light beams using arm gestures.
 This system frequently failed.

 The band performed the Mix version at the "Stop Sellafield" concert in 1992.
-The song was performed during Kraftwerk's set at Coachella to commemorate the anniversary of the Chernobyl incident on 26 April (the date of the band's performance).
+The song was performed during majority of live performances since 1991.
 Live versions of "Radioactivity" feature on both English and German versions of the band's 2005 live album Minimum-Maximum.

+That live version played between 2002-2011, that mixed 1975 and 1991 versions, included the Sellafield 2 intro (they've used it since 1997, until 2011), where Florian says through a vocoder: